censortracker/censortracker/README.md

 **Censor Tracker** is an extension for [Google Chrome](https://www.google.com/chrome/) which helps to bypass censorship in Russian Federation and helps to detect resources blocked using DPI.

+Note
+====

+This extension oriented for Russian users and can work correctly only in Russia since there are too many dependencies in data which is specific only for Russia.

+You can find Russian version of README [here](/README_RU.md).

 Features
 ========